 Bat wings are quite complicated, and this is what helps them to fly.
 Their wings are made of two thin layers of skin stretched over the bat’s arm and fingers; yes they have arms, four fingers and a thumb.

 Their fingers are very long when you compare them to the size of the body.
 If our fingers were the same as bats they’d be longer than our legs.

 Can you imagine how weird we’d look if we walked around with fingers dragging behind our bodies?

-Next time you go for a swim, try and do bat stroke not butterfly stroke.
+Next time you go for a swim, try and do the bat stroke not the butterfly stroke!